Tap-Payments/gosell-js-client/README.md

 ### Integrate with Google Pay™ directly

-**Description**: Here we will go through how you can integrate Google Pay™ without using checkout SDK.
+Here we will go through how you can integrate Google Pay™ without using Tap JS Checkout library.

 - You need to add setup Google Pay™ button in your application by following the steps: